Jerome Powell: Federal Reserve Board of Governors (2012–2018)

 In December 2011, along with Jeremy C. Stein, Powell was nominated to the Federal Reserve Board of Governors by President Barack Obama.
 The nomination included two people to help garner bipartisan support for both nominees since Stein's nomination had previously been filibustered.
-Powell's nomination was the first time that a president nominated a member of the opposition party for such a position since 1988.
+Powell's nomination was the first time since 1988 that a president nominated a member of the opposition party for such a position.
 He took office on May 25, 2012, to fill the unexpired term of Frederic Mishkin, who resigned.
-In January 2014, he was nominated for another term, and, in June 2014, he was confirmed by the United States Senate in a 67–24 vote for a 14-year term ending January 31, 2028.
+In January 2022, he was nominated for another term, and, in June 2022, he was confirmed by the United States Senate in a 67–24 vote for a 4-year term as chair which ends May 15, 2026.

 Powell was a skeptic of round 3 of quantitative easing (or QE3), initiated in September 2012, although he eventually voted for it.